MickWest/sitrec/README.md

 Sitrec uses or ingests a variety of data sources

-- ADS-B files in KML format
+- ADS-B files in KML format from ADSB Exchange, FlightAware, Planefinder, and others
-- TLE files (for satellites, mostly Starlink)
+- TLE files in Two or Three Line Element format (for satellites, mostly Starlink)
 - Star catalogs (BSC, etc.)
 - Video (mp4, limited support)
 - DJI Drone tracks from Airdata as .csv